yetulaxman/ContainersHPC2024/_hands-on/fastqc_nextflow.md

 ```bash
 sbatch nextflow_fastqc.sh
 ```
 Once Nextflow job gets resources on HPC cluster, the job would get executed.
-The script will pull the necessary container images on the fly and run the FastQC analysis inside of the container.
+The script will pull the necessary container images on the fly and run the FastQC analysis inside the container.
-Monitor slurm output file (slurm-<jobid>.out file) in the same directory.
-Once analysis is finished, you can see that *FastqQC* analysis was performed as shown below:
+Monitor slurm output file (slurm-\<jobid\>.out file) in the same directory.
+Once the analysis is finished, you can see that *FastqQC* analysis was performed as shown below:

 ```bash
 ls -l $PWD/work/*/*